DON’T FALL AWAY FROM GRACE

 What all men deserve from God is judgement, condemnation and eternal death; “for all have sinned and fall short of the glory of God.”
 (Rom.
 3:23 NKJV).

-The Scripture states: “In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace
+7 In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace

-It is only through faith in the person of Jesus and His finished redemptive work on the cross that you can gain access into “the grace-mine” to explore, enjoy or appropriate the inexhaustible riches, provisions or supplies of grace.
+It is only through faith in the person of Jesus and His finished redemptive work that you can gain access into “the grace-mine” to explore, enjoy or appropriate the inexhaustible riches, provisions or supplies of grace.

-The Scripture states: “Through him we have obtained access to this grace in which we stand, and we rejoice in our hope of sharing the glory of God.”
-(Rom.
-5:2 RSV).
+2 through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God.
+(NKJV).

 4 You are alienated from Christ, you who desire to be justified by the law.
-You have fallen away from grace.”
-(Gal.
-5:4 WEB).
+You have fallen away from grace.
+(WEB).

 What does it mean to fall away from grace?